rolasotelo/pinata-project-web/src/slides/culture.md

 Image by <a href="https://www.freepik.com/free-vector/hand-drawn-flat-dia-de-muertos-family-home-altar-illustration_19336556.htm?epik=dj0yJnU9ZDNyaFZlWTJMOFZJZ3RMaGhWNUpvLVhMMTFRVHlocE8mcD0wJm49LTBUa2RFTlpTWExZSUswaElodEhuZyZ0PUFBQUFBR1FOejMw">Freepik</a>

-### Did you watch Coco from Disney?
+### Have you watched Coco by Disney?

 ## Frida Kahlo and Diego Rivera

 Probably the most famous Mexican artists.
-They were married.
+They were married to each other.

 ![la pinata diego](https://rolasotelo-portfolio.s3.amazonaws.com/pinata-diego.jpg)
 La Pinata by Diego Rivera